Facebook Pixel

 • NASB

-Individual Retirement Accounts are an excellent way to store long-term savings for retirement.
-Unlike a savings account, these are investment vehicles that more often than not offer higher returns, as well as tax advantages.
+Individual Retirement Accounts (IRAs) are an excellent way to store long-term savings for retirement.
+Unlike savings accounts, these are investment vehicles that, more often than not, offer higher returns and tax advantages.
 There are several different types of IRA accounts that you can choose from.
-Find out more about each type to determine which one may be right for you.
+Learn more about each type to determine which one may be right for you.

 Traditional IRAs

-Your before-tax money is contributed to a traditional IRA where it is allowed to grow without having to pay taxes while it is in the account.
+Your before-tax money is contributed to a traditional IRA, allowing it to grow without paying taxes while in the account.
 You can add to this type of IRA regardless of your income level.
-However, the deduction from your taxes could be limited by your annual income.
-For more information, you can review the latest traditional IRA income limits on the IRS website.
+However, your annual income could limit the deduction from your taxes.
+You can review the latest traditional IRA income limits on the IRS website for more information.

-Traditional IRAs could be the right choice if you want to receive a tax break today versus in retirement.
+Traditional IRAs could be the right choice if you want a tax break today versus in retirement.
 It also makes sense if you are expecting your tax rate to be lower when you retire.
-If you make withdrawals before reaching 50 and a half years of age or other requirements, you will pay a 10% penalty.
+If you withdraw before reaching 50 and a half years of age or other requirements, you will pay a 10% penalty.

 Roth IRAs

 Traditional and Roth IRAs are the most popular types of IRAs that people choose.
 Roth IRAs are the opposite of traditional in that your contributions are after-tax.
-That means upon retirement, you can withdraw your investment earnings without being taxed on the money.
+That means you can withdraw your investment earnings upon retirement without being taxed on the money.
 It also means that you won't be able to leverage it for a tax break in the present.
 Money can be withdrawn under certain circumstances without a penalty.
-Income limits on Roth IRAs cap the amount that high earners can contribute on an annual basis.
+Income limits on Roth IRAs cap the amount high earners can contribute annually.

 Self-Directed IRAs

 This type of IRA allows you to invest in alternative investment funds, including real estate.
-To accomplish this, you need a custodian who will allow you to make these alternative investments.
+You need a custodian to allow you to make these alternative investments to accomplish this.
 Generally, brokers don't offer this type of IRA account.
 Custodians who work with self-directed IRAs are typically specialized.
 You may find custodians with some banks.
-These accounts tend to be far more complex, so it’s best to talk with someone who has experience in managing these funds, such as a financial advisor.
+These accounts tend to be far more complex, so it’s best to talk with someone with experience managing these funds, such as a financial advisor.

 Backdoor Roth IRA

 If the income limits have ruled out your contributions to a Roth IRA, a backdoor Roth IRA could be an alternative.
-It works by opening a traditional IRA, and it then converting it to a Roth IRA.
-Keep in mind that you've taken a tax deduction for the traditional IRA, and now you’re moving to a Roth.
+It works by opening a traditional IRA and then converting it to a Roth IRA.
+Remember that you've taken a tax deduction for the traditional IRA and are now moving to a Roth.
 You’ll pay income tax on that converted money.
 If quite a bit of time passes between the account conversion, you may also owe taxes on the gains.
 The IRS pro-rata rule applies in this scenario.
-This means the IRS will look at all of your combined traditional IRA accounts to determine the taxable amount upon conversion.
+This means the IRS will look at your combined traditional IRA accounts to determine the taxable amount upon conversion.

 SEP IRA